Reimbursements

 How Do I Book Travel?

 The University has contracts with several major airlines, hotels, and car rental companies to provide discounts and other benefits to travelers.
-Use the UC Travel web portal (Connexxus) to take advantage of these programs.
+Use the UC Travel web portal (ConnexxUC) to take advantage of these programs.

 Book a Trip